webix-hub/docs/data/api/datamarks_clearcss.md

 =============

-@short: removes css class from all items
+@short: removes CSS class from all items

 @params:
-- css	string	name of css class to remove
+- css		string		name of the CSS class to remove
-* silent 	boolean 	if true the component is not redrawn
+* silent 	boolean 	optional, if <em>true</em>, the component is not redrawn

 @example: